toolleeo/cli-apps/README.md

 * [tweets](https://github.com/diracdeltas/tweets) - Decentralized alternative to twitter that uses git as support tool to manage the tweets.
 * [WeeChat](http://weechat.org/) - WeeChat is a fast, light and extensible chat client, with a text-based user interface, designed to be light and extensible: a lightweight core with optional plugins.
 * [Weechat-Matrix](https://github.com/poljar/weechat-matrix) - A Python script for Weechat that lets Weechat communicate over the Matrix protocol.

-## <a name="ai"></a>ChatGPT / AI

-Interfaces and front-ends to GPT engines and other artificial intelligence enabled tools.

-* [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
-* [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.
-* [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything: OpenAI GPT in the terminal.
-* [Chatblade](https://github.com/npiv/chatblade) - Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
-* [chatgpt](https://github.com/mglantz/chatgpt) - Simple command line integration to Chat GPT.
-* [clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
-Easily add new prompt types.
-* [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
-* [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line chat GPT frontend written in Rust.
-* [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
-* [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
-Build, test and instruct agents.

 ## <a name="file-dir-cleanup"></a>Clean up of files and directories